-Awdry Bailey and Douglas can trace its history back to approximately 1750 by way of an unbroken series of Partners.
-The firm's original founder was William Salmon who started his professional life as a young Attorney in Devizes in the mid 1700s.
+Awdry Bailey and Douglas can trace its history back to approximately 1750 by way of an unbroken series of partners.
+The firm's original founder was William Salmon who started his professional life as a young Attorney in Devizes in the mid-1700s.

 The third Salmon to run the Devizes law firm, William Wroughton Salmon, later sold the Castle to his banking partner, Thomas Tylee, and moved to London in 1828.
 The law firm was left to his two partners, William Edward Tugwell and Alexander Grant Meek.

 To view our more detailed history of the firm and our offices, please click here.